 This feature is used to set the clock code for wired clock circuits.

 - a.
 Enter the clock code using the keypad - b.
-Press or
+Press ok

-6 Clear/Restore: From the Config Menu press
+6 Clear/Restore: From the Config Menu press THU 5

 This feature allows for the deletion of all events or restoration of the System Controller to factory defaults.